 WSJT-X is a computer program designed to facilitate basic amateur radio communication using very weak signals.
 The first four letters in the program name stand for "Weak Signal communication by K1JT," while the suffix "-X" indicates that WSJT-X started as an extended branch of an earlier program, WSJT, first released in 2001.
 Bill Somerville, G4WJS, Steve Franke, K9AN, and Nico Palermo, IV3NWV, have been major contributors to development of WSJT-X since 2013, 2015, and 2016, respectively.
+Bill Somerville died suddenly and unexpectedly in December 2021; Uwe Risse, DG2YCB, joined the core development team soon afterward, followed by Brian Moran, N9ADG (2022) and John Nelson, G4KLA and Charlie Suckling, DL3WDG (2024).

-WSJT-X Version 2.6 offers eleven different protocols or modes: FST4, FT4, FT8, JT4, JT9, JT65, Q65, MSK144, WSPR, FST4W, and Echo.
+WSJT-X Version 2.7 offers eleven different protocols or modes: FST4, FT4, FT8, JT4, JT9, JT65, Q65, MSK144, WSPR, FST4W, and Echo.
 The first seven are designed for making reliable QSOs under weak-signal conditions.
 They use nearly identical message structure and source encoding.
 JT65 was designed for EME ("moonbounce") on VHF and higher bands and is mostly used for that purpose today.
 Q65 is particularly effective for tropospheric scatter, rain scatter, ionospheric scatter, TEP, and EME on VHF and higher bands, as well as other types of fast-fading signals.
 JT9 was designed for the HF and lower bands.
 Its submode JT9A is 1 dB more sensitive than JT65 while using less than 10% of the bandwidth.
 JT4 offers a wide variety of tone spacings and has proven highly effective for EME on microwave bands up to 24 GHz.
 The "slow" modes use timed sequences of alternating transmission and reception.
 JT4, JT9, and JT65 use one-minute sequences, so a minimal QSO takes four to six minutes - two or three transmissions by each station, one sending in odd UTC minutes and the other even.
 FT8 is four times faster (15-second T/R sequences) and less sensitive by a few dB.
 FT4 is faster still (7.5 s T/R sequences) and especially well-suited for radio contesting.
 FST4 is designed especially for the LF and MF bands.
 Both FST4 and Q65 offer a wide variety of timed sequence lengths, and Q65 a range of tone spacings for different propagation conditions.
 On the HF bands, world-wide QSOs are possible with any of these modes using power levels of a few watts (or even milliwatts) and compromise antennas.
 On VHF bands and higher, QSOs are possible (by EME, scatter, and other propagation types) at signal levels 10 to 15 dB below those required for CW.